 We are presently assessing the ecological attributes of the property’s forest and bluff areas, and the extended shoreline, in order to craft an approach to managing the site that marries protection of the resource with allowing public use.

-Lopez Channel DRAFT Management Plan
+Lopez Channel Final DRAFT Stewardship and Management Plan

 Lopez Channel Shoreline

 Rozewood Wetland Study for Lopez Channel Preserve